FAUSheppy/skillbird-sourcemod/README.md

     journalctl -fu insurgency.service > output.log

+Set sv\_logflush to 1 in the server.cfg to write out the information in shorter intervals, the performance impact is negligible.

 # Why include sm-socket as binaries?
 Because building Sourcemod extensions is annoying to do for the average user.
 I know it's not a perfect solution, but it's the best I could come up with.
 In compliance with the terms of the GPL (the license of Sourcemod), you may find the source code of those binaries [here](https://github.com/nefarius/sm-ext-socket).